renbinden/immaterial-realm/README.md

-The Amethyst Project
+Immaterial Realm
 ====================

-Amethyst is a project to create a stable, expandable platform for roleplayers.
+Immaterial Realm is a project to create a stable, expandable platform for roleplayers.
 It aims to provide a simple server base upon which server owners may expand, and a lightweight client for users.